cgiacomini/vagrant--kubernetes/examples/026-ArgoCD/00-deploying-application/README.md

 The application we are going to use is available on GitHub:
 [00-deploying-application](https://github.com/cgiacomini/vagrant--kubernetes/tree/centos8stream/examples/026-ArgoCD/00-deploying-application)

 The application is deployed with ArgoCD using the Application Custom Resource (CR).
-The CR is created via the UI in the "New APP" window, where we need to fill all the requested field:
+The CR is created via the UI in the "*New APP*" window, where we need to fill all the requested field:

 + **Application Name**: test
 + **Project Name**: default